 But the intrigue does not promise anything unexpected, Mercuryo does not deny the existence of money.
 You don't have to hold on to them to know you have them.

 Karloff is a very eccentric “Italian” font with reverse contrast, which should attract attention at the expense of deceiving expectations.
 And Mercuryo, as an IT company, could choose a more predictable font, but it chooses one that ties two opposites into a single thing.

 But they are opposite, which indicates the versatility of the company, which is both technological and human.

 Brutal represents the technological part of Mercuryo and works well in contrast to the expressive Karloff.
 Brutal is perfect for our mobile app.

 The colour palette is monochrome, but with bright, accent colours.
-On the screen, they look gorgeous, but once they are transferred to print — fade.
-All this resembles a business, financial newspaper and leaves us at the same time in the digital space — that's such a design dialectic.
+On the screen, they look gorgeous, but once transferred to print they fade away.
+All this resembles a financial newspaper and yet keeps us in the digital space showcasing the design dialectic.